1,000+ Opportunities

 April 30, 2024 - EPSCoR Live!
 Awards made through this program Browse projects funded by this program Map of recent awards made through this program Office of Integrative Activities (OD/OIA)

-Based on current listing details, eligibility includes: Academic researchers and institutions in EPSCoR-eligible states like Rhode Island, often involving partnerships between universities and colleges.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Academic researchers and institutions in EPSCoR-eligible states like Rhode Island, often involving partnerships between universities and colleges.
+Confirm the full requirements in the official notice before applying.